uraimo/SwiftyGPIO/README.md

 ## Usage

-Currently, SwiftyGPIO expose GPIOs, SPIs(if not available a bit-banging VirtualSPI can be created) and PWMs, let's see how to use them.
+Currently, SwiftyGPIO expose GPIOs, SPIs(if not available a bit-banging VirtualSPI can be created), I2Cs, PWMs and UART ports, let's see how to use them.

 ### GPIO